JustLeader69420/KnockioFFAdocs/docs/source/index.rst

 **KnockioFFA** is a paid Minecraft knockbackffa mini-game plugin.
-You can buy it here: https://www.mc-market.org/resources/20068/ If you are to have any problems and you can't find it here in the documentation, please make a ticket on the plugin's Discord server. (https://discord.gg/HSZ9fABeUS)
+You can buy it here: https://www.mc-market.org/resources/20068/

+If you have any problems and you can't find it here in the documentation, please make a ticket on the plugin's Discord server. (https://discord.gg/HSZ9fABeUS)

 This plugin is a contribution of the original KnockbackFFA plugin by CleusGamer201.

 Check out the :doc:`usage` section for further information, including